GirishVaisyaraj/Real-time-Virtual-Trial-Room/README.md

 Automatic Garment point Detection
-Automatic 3D rendering of a given garment using GAN Pose Estimaation fitting og garment on model using Gans
+Automatic 3D rendering of a given garment using GAN Pose Estimaation fitting of garment on model using Gans